|Title||Start Date & Time||End Date & Time|

 No. The ownership of the content belongs to the original submitter.

 Yes.
-If you are the original submitter of the content, please send an email from your University of Colorado email account to firstname.lastname@example.org and we would be happy to remove the specified files within 5 business days.
+If you are the original submitter or have the authority to represent the original submitter of the content, please send an email from your University of Colorado email account to firstname.lastname@example.org and we would be happy to remove the specified files within 5 business days.
 Reported violations of copyright and terms of service are taken seriously, and will be processed as the highest priority requests.
 Please send an explanation of your deletion request to expedite review and removal.

 The University’s iTunes U site is managed by the Office of Information Technology.
 Decisions about content selection are made by this group.